walmartlabs/concord-website/docs/plugins/ansible.md

 - `enableStats` - boolean, save the statistics as a JSON file.
 Default is `true`;
 - `enableOutsVars` - boolean, process [output variables](#output-variables).
   Default is `true`;
-- `extraEnv` - JSON object, additional environment variables
+- `extraEnv` - JSON object, additional environment variables;
 - `extraVars` - JSON object, used as `--extra-vars`.
 See also the [Input Variables](#input-variables) section;
 - `extraVarsFiles` - list of strings, paths to extra variables files.
 See also